bxparks/bigquery-schema-generator/README.md

   --debugging_map       Print the metadata schema_map instead of the schema --sanitize_names      Forces schema name to comply with BigQuery naming
                         standard
+  --ignore_invalid_lines
+                        Ignore lines that cannot be parsed instead of stopping
 ```

 #### Input Format (`--input_format`)